 I am a seasoned programmer with more than 10 years in SaaS and am well versed in many languages.
 I try my best to thoroughly understand the technical challenges of each project going in and then choose the most effective platform / language to see it through.
 Recently most of the projects I’ve worked on have been based in Ruby on Rails, NodeJS and Laravel.
 I write clean, readable and scalable code.

-For the majority of my career I have been in a back-end position.
+For the majority of my career I have been in a back-end position, but I've also tackled front-end challenges for several years.
 I’m good at dealing with the server side and know the importance of being able to adapt myself to any given situation / technology.
 I pride myself in being able to think through complex systems, anticipate problems, and fix them before they happen.

 This fast growing startup specialized in webinar and online meetings needed someone on the back-end to bulk up their technical team.
 After one year working as their top engineer I became the head of back-end development and started managing and leading three small teams.
 In my time there, we’ve managed to improve our architecture and infrastructure to handle ten times more traffic.

 This startup called me to help them technically ; unable to release a solid sino-germanic marketplace, they asked for help.
 I had to take the lead in a small team, completely rebuild their front-end, stabilize the whole back-end side and improve its speed / scalability.
 I established multiple processes such as CI/CD, programming good practices, testing, git organization, schedule boards and finally delivered a stable version after a few months.